Wednesday 17th October 2018 at 08:26

 The important thing is not to be fooled, and to stay vigilant.

-This scam email has literally been sent to millions and millions and millions of people.
+Scam emails like this have literally been sent to millions and millions and millions of people.
 It is not just you, so you don't need to worry that you've been singled out.

 A lot of major companies, including Adobe, eBay, LinkedIn and Yahoo (twice), as well as smaller companies, have been hacked over the past few years, as often reported on TV news.
 When they've been hacked, hackers have gotten the username and password you use for that website.